tobiasbriones/ep-hill-cipher-mat26/README.md

 **Example Project: Hill Cipher Mat26**

-Example project for a Hill cipher and Matrix under Z26 implementation.
+Example project for a Hill Cipher algorithm with a Matrix under the Z26 field implementation.

 Copyright © 2021 Tobias Briones.
 All rights reserved.